Outreach

 1. Mutant Millets - serving St. Louis Middle & High Schools.

-Keith Slotkin is the lead-PI of this Outreach Project that is taught in ~10 schools per semester.
+Keith Slotkin was the lead-PI of this Project that is taught in ~10 schools per semester.
 The students grow EMS populations of Setaria and hunt for mutant plants!
-This project is a collaboration with the Danforth Center’s amazing Education Research and Outreach Lab and is supported by an NSF’s Understanding the Rules of Life grant.
+This project is a collaboration with the Danforth Center’s amazing Education Research and Outreach Lab and was supported by an NSF Understanding the Rules of Life grant.

 Watch a pandemic-time introduction to Mutant Millets that Keith recorded from his office here.